 BUT rest assured it is still stellar even without making the soffritto, and to be honest, I probably make ragu more often without it because celery isn’t part of my standard weekly shop.

 Mmmm….just look at that pasta coated with thick tomato sauce and the soft, tender shreds of beef throughout it….

-This makes a lot because it’s one of those dishes where you won’t get the same result making it in smaller quantities as it cooks too fast.
+This makes a lot because this Beef Ragu is one of those dishes where you won’t get the same result making it in smaller quantities as it cooks too fast.
 But it freezes so well, and leftovers are fantastic for turning into other dishes.
-Over the next few weeks, I’ll share a pie made with the leftover ragu sauce as well as fritters made with leftover ragu mixed through pasta (you might be dubious at the sound of fritters made with leftover pasta, but I promise you, they are ridiculously delicious with the added benefit of being kid friendly!).
+Over the next few weeks, I’ll share a pie made with the leftover Beef Ragu sauce as well as fritters made with leftover ragu mixed through pasta (you might be dubious at the sound of fritters made with leftover pasta, but I promise you, they are ridiculously delicious with the added benefit of being kid friendly!).

 Do you get messy eating pasta?
 With the amount of smear that ends up on my napkin, I’m convinced I still eat pasta like I did when I was 8! – Nagi

 - 2.5lb / 1.2kg beek brisket or any other slow cooking beef, cut into equal 4 pieces (Note 1)